icopy-site/awesome/docs/awesome/awesome-yew.md

 - [Bucket Questions](https://github.com/hgzimmerman/BucketQuestions) - A webapp written entirely in Rust for a dumb party game.
 - [web-view todomvc desktop app](https://github.com/Extrawurst/rust-webview-todomvc-yew) - Demo how to use yew for a todomvc that compiles to WebAssembly and is bundled as a lightweight(~2mb) desktop app by [web-view](https://github.com/Boscop/web-view), as an alternative to Electron, [web-view](https://github.com/Boscop/web-view) also has a [demo](https://github.com/Boscop/web-view/tree/master/examples#todo-yew).
 - [yew-react-example](https://github.com/hobofan/yew-react-example) - This project shows how to create a web app using a React component inside a Yew component.
-- [yew-mdc](https://github.com/Follpvosten/yew-mdc) - Material Design Components for the Yew framework.
-- [muicss-yew](https://github.com/AlephAlpha/muicss-yew) - MUI-CSS Components for Yew framework.
 - [Kirk](https://github.com/stkevintan/Kirk) - Just A Rust WebAssembly Blog.
-- [rust-async-wasm-demo](https://github.com/extraymond/rust-async-wasm-demo) - Toy project to learn Rust and async that can be deoplyed to the web.
+- [rust-async-wasm-demo](https://github.com/extraymond/rust-async-wasm-demo) - Toy project to learn Rust and async that can be deployed to the web.
-- [styled-yew](https://github.com/IcyDefiance/styled-yew) - CSS in Rust, similar to styled-components, but for Yew.
 - [karaoke-rs](https://github.com/tarkah/karaoke-rs) - A simple, network enabled karaoke player in Rust.
 - [I Love Hue! (rs)](https://github.com/noc7c9/i-love-hue-rs) - A clone of the mobile game I Love Hue in Yew (Rust).
-- [Yew Form](https://github.com/jfbilodeau/yew_form) - Components to simplify handling forms with Yew.
 - [yew-styles-page](https://github.com/spielrs/yew-styles-page) - This is an initial project of a framework style for yew.
 - [caniuse.rs](https://github.com/jplatte/caniuse.rs) - Rust feature search.
 - [Rust electron yew demo](https://github.com/Extrawurst/rust-electron-demo) - An example of building a Rust based web app (Yew) into a native app using electron.